| This important activity lays emphasis on R&D Lok Satta has established a policy research cell in

 insights.
 Any serious reform effort must synthesize this body of knowledge and apply it to

+suit our conditions.
 In order to be able to find answers from

 past experience, a clear and unambiguous definition of the problem in each sector of